Trishade26/Netflix_Movie_Data_analysis/README.md

 📊 Key Questions Answered
 What is the most frequent genre of movies on Netflix?
-Which genre has the highest votes?
 Which movie has the highest popularity and what is its genre?
 Which movie has the lowest popularity and what is its genre?
-Which year has the highest number of movie releases?
+Which year has the highest number of movie filmed?

 🧠 Machine Learning Used
 Data preprocessing (handling missing values, encoding) Feature selection